Working in an open-plan office: advantages and disadvantages

 Why desk sharing makes sense in an open-plan office

 Office management has become an increasingly important topic across industries in recent years.
-Regardless of whether you work in an open-plan office or in smaller offices: The right office management system is essential to ensure a smooth workflow.
+Regardless of whether you work in an open-plan office or in smaller offices, the Desk sharing solutions offer: The right office management system is essential to ensure a smooth workflow.

-1. Support for flexible working models: Ideal for mobile and employees working from home.
+Support for flexible working models: Ideal for mobile and home office workers.

-If you combine these arguments as a tool for working in an open-plan office, it's easy to see why desk sharing is an important part of modern working environments.
+If you combine these arguments as tools for working in open-plan offices, it's easy to see why desk sharing is an important part of modern working environments.

 Flexopus: The advantage in open-plan offices